 The task

 You are launching paid tiers — for a newsletter, a community, a SaaS, a Patreon — and you need three of them.
-Every pricing post on the internet tells you to insert a “decoy” middle tier nobody buys to push people up.
+Every pricing post tells you to insert a “decoy” middle tier nobody buys to push people up.
 That trick worked in 2014 and now reads as condescending: your buyers have seen it, they resent it, and the smart ones leave.
-You want a memo that designs three tiers around real value differences, picks an anchor that signals where you charge, and forecasts ARPU before you commit.
-AI is a fast first draft of the memo, not the pricing decision itself.

 When this is the right job for AI

-- You can name three meaningfully different things you can do for three different buyer types — not three feature lists with one moved checkbox.
+- You can name three meaningfully different things you do for three different buyer types — not three feature lists with one moved checkbox.

-- You will pressure-test the memo against five customers (not your group chat) before locking the prices.
+- You will pressure-test the memo against five real customers (not your group chat) before locking the prices.

 What to feed the AI